dutchers/docker-images/README.md

 ## dev-machine

 dev-machine is intended to provide a standardized development environment.
 It does not start any services, it simply provides a standardized development environment for a project with libraries tools all versioned to the context of the project.
-So you future you can just get to work and not spend days reconstructing what, then, will be outdated garbage on your computer.
+So future you can just get to work and not spend days reconstructing what, then, will be outdated libraries and services on your computer.

 Start services with `docker-compose -f dev.yml up -d`.
 That will spin up the container, it's supporting containers, and establish the links between them.
 To work within the container type `docker exec -it docker_projectdev_1 /bin/zsh`.
 Yes zsh and oh-my-zsh are installed ( do a little happy dance ).
 For the old-school just `/zsh/bash/g` in the previous command and you'll be happy too.